 The philosophy of the mathematics program in the Upper School is reflected in its goals, which are to provide the student with the information and skills necessary for advanced work in mathematics and the sciences, real world problem solving, critical thinking, and making sensible, responsible decisions in a highly technological society.

-The skills and concepts learned in Algebra I are re ned and expanded in Algebra II.
-Linear and Quadratic functions, complex numbers, relations and functions, variation, radicals, polynomial functions, rational functions, and exponential and logarithmic functions are a few of the topics studied.
-Word problems receive considerable attention.
-Graphing calculators (Ti-84 Plus), the use of which is integral to the course-work, are required of all students.
-Text (ebook): Sullivan: Intermediate Algebra 3/e.
+The skills and concepts learned in Algebra I are refined and expanded in Algebra II.
+Linear and quadratic functions, complex numbers, radical functions, polynomial functions, rational functions, exponential/logarithmic functions, matrices, sequences, series, and probability, combinatorics are among the topics studied.
+Real-world applications receive considerable attention within each topic.
+Graphing calculators are required for this course.
+Text: Rockswold: Algebra and Trigonometry 6th edition in the advanced group and Sullivan: Intermediate Algebra in the standard group.

-Application problems from physics, engineering, business, and economics are an essential part of the course.
-Graphing calculators, the use of which is essential to the course work, are required of all students.
-Text (ebook): Calculus: Graphical, Algebraic, Numerical; Pearson.
+This is a standard first-term college course in differential and integral calculus that follows the Advanced Placement curriculum.
+Limits are investigated, leading to a study of differentiation and integration.
+Application problems from physics, engineering, business and economics are an essential part of the course.
+Graphing calculators (Ti-84 Plus), the use of which is essential to the course work, are required of all students.
+Text (Pearson ebook): Calculus: Graphical, Algebraic, Numerical by Demana & Finney

 Topics in this course include collecting data, constructing and interpreting graphical displays, counting techniques, probability, the normal distribution, confidence intervals, measures of spread, correlation and regression, and the mathematics of voting.
 Text: Elementary Statistics; Pearson Prentice Hall